PureIsntHere/DeadSplatter/README.md

 3) Monitors server memory use and system memory use

-4) Updater for server using SteamCMD
+4) Updater for server using SteamCMD (Backs up all config files.)

+5) Install a fresh server

 **How To Use**